dusk-network/docs-public/src/content/docs/learn/deep-dive/economic-protocol.md

 ---
 title: Economic Protocol
-desccription: The Dusk economic protocol explained.
+desccription: Learn about the economic protocol that underpins Dusk’s protocol incentives.
 ---

 The Dusk's **economic protocol** represents a transformative approach to the utilization and functionality of smart contracts in blockchain technology.
 This document provides a comprehensive overview of the protocol's features, their implications, and the opportunities they present for developers, enterprises, and users in the blockchain ecosystem.